GEORGIE GIRL

-Born George, she was raised on a farm by a stern grandfather, learning to fish and shoot.
-In her late teens she discovers the LBGT scene in 70s and 80s Wellington (and mentored by the remarkable late Carmen Rupa) and becomes for a time, a sex-worker and drug user.
-Taking the unusual step of leaving the city, she achieves rapid ascendency, taken to the heart of a small (conservative) rural town, elected first as a local councillor, then as mayor of Carterton and finally in 1999 as a Member of Parliament, elected into national office under a Labour Government headed by Helen Clark.
+Born George, Georgina Beyer was raised on a farm by a stern grandfather, learning to fish and shoot.
+In her late teens she discovers the LGBTQI scene in 70s and 80s Wellington (and mentored by the remarkable late Carmen Rupa).
+Taking the unusual step of leaving the city and the underground nightlife, Georgina achieves rapid ascendency, taken to the heart of a small (conservative) rural town, elected first as a local councillor, then as Mayor of Carterton and finally in 1999 as a Member of Parliament, elected into national office under a Labour Government headed by Helen Clark.
 Georgina never forgets her past however and works hard as an elected official to introduce progressive legislation — including the Prostitution Reform Act, which stops the criminalization of sex-workers.
-Georgina, who is of Maori (indigenous) descent, has been an inspiration to many.
+Georgina who passed away in 2023 has been an inspiration to many.
 She is an example of a courageous individual who overcame adversity, marginalization and discrimination.

 – Ken Eisner, Variety